Special Needs Registry

 As soon as I register, will the information be immediately available in case police response is required?

 No. The registration form will need to be entered in order to capture all relevant information.
 The process may take up to two (2) weeks to be fully processed.
-You will receive a wrist band with a “number” when you register and an identification card with a will be mailed to you from the police department.
+You will receive a wrist band with a “number” when you register and an identification card that will be mailed to you from the police department.

 Who has access to my child's profile?